annogram/developer-assessment/descisions_register_akram.md

  - add delete button to remove entries
  - enter keypress on tasks to add
  - do not allow empty tasks
+ - Using fluent assertion descriptions for error messaging in the front-end

  ## Backend